What is Zero Trust Network Access?

 Given some of the limitations of existing ZTNA tools, organizations may wish to consider a broader identity protection solution to achieve stronger security and access control.
 Key advantages of an identity protection solution:

-- An identity protection solution provides comprehensive protection, including: identity behavioral and risk based analysis (including human and programmatic accounts); identity store attack detection and prevention; and real-time analysis of threats against on-prem Active Directory (AD) and Azure AD platforms.
+- An identity protection solution provides comprehensive protection, including: identity behavioral and risk based analysis (including human and programmatic accounts); identity store attack detection and prevention; and real-time analysis of threats against on-prem Active Directory (AD) and Entra ID (Formerly Azure AD) platforms.
 Protecting the AD is important as AD is the weakest link in your cyber defense.

 - An identity protection solution considers all accounts, including regular human accounts, service accounts and privileged accounts, and assess both user risk as well as the risks associated with their endpoints.
 This enables identity segmentation and security automation that’s tied to context, instead of just granting users access to specific applications as may be defined in the ZTNA policies.